docwhat/temple/README.md

   -h, --help                 Show context-sensitive help (also try
                              --help-long and --help-man).
       --version              Show application version.
-  -f, --data-file=DATA-FILE  A file to use as a data source.
+  -j, --json=DATA-FILE  A file to use as a data source.
 Supports:
                              JSON (Env: TEMPLE_DATA_FILE)

 Args: